Golf Tutorials

 The All-Important Weight Shift

 The number one factor that moves your low point is weight shift - or more accurately, pressure shift.
 At the top of your backswing, about 60-70% of your pressure should be loaded onto your trail foot.
-As you initiated the downswing, your very first move should be to shift the pressure towards your lead foot.
+As you initiate the downswing, your very first move should be to shift the pressure towards your lead foot.

 By the time you get to impact with an iron, you should have 80-90% of your pressure on your lead foot.
 This forward shift of your body's center mass physically moves the bottom of your swing arc forward.
 When your sternum has moved in front of the ball at impact, the low point follows suit, all but guaranteeing you’ll hit the ball first and then the turf.